Feargus B. Squire: Association with Herman Frasch

 As Squire's wealth grew, and he made business connections through his Standard Oil work, he began to develop a wide range of other business interests.
 Chemical engineer Herman Frasch was hard at work on a process to remove sulfur from sour crude oil.
 Solar Refining Co. was founded to utilize the process Frasch developed, which led to Squire's directorship with Solar.
-Frasch become Standard Oil's first director of research and development in 1888.
+Frasch became Standard Oil's first director of research and development in 1888.
 Frasch next began work on a process to cheaply manufacture soda ash.
 The petroleum industry consumed large amounts of soda ash, which was used to decalcify drilling fluids.
 In 1892, Frasch established the Frasch Process Soda Company, with Squire as vice president.
 Salt was a major component of soda ash production, and in 1882 and 1883 Frash had secured patents on new methods to crystallize and grain salt from a brine solution.
 Frasch, Frank Rockefeller, and Squire formed the United Salt Company in 1892 as well, but a bad fire in 1894 and financial losses led to the sale of the firm to the National Salt Company in 1899.
 He became a director of National Salt in 1900.

 Frasch also patented a major new process for mining sulfur in 1890.
 The Frasch Process, which involves heating and melting the sulfur below-ground so it can be pumped to the surface, was a landmark in sulfur mining technology.
 Squire and Rockefeller invested heavily in the process, and in exchange received 30 percent of the profits generated by the patent's licensing.
 The Union Sulphur Company was incorporated in 1896.
 But Squire sold his share in the company to Frasch in 1899, missing out on Union Sulfur's explosive growth in 1903.